 Students who pass their qualifying exams will register for dissertation research credits and begin research work for the dissertation.
-Working with his or her research advisor, the student will develop a prospectus for the dissertation, which will be presented in writing to the musicology faculty by March of the third year of study.
+Working with his or her research advisor, the student will develop a prospectus for the dissertation, which will be presented in writing to the musicology faculty at least two weeks before the prospectus defense.

 The prospectus must be a substantially researched overview of the proposed dissertation demonstrating that the student is prepared to undertake the dissertation project.
 The prospectus should be 10 to 12 pages in addition to a bibliography.
+It should follow Chicago Manual of Style, and should include a title page with all relevant information, including date, etc. Your Advisor can provide models of successful past prospecti.